aatum/Taskmaster/README.md

 ## Installation

-1. Install Expo from App Store or Google Play Store if don't already have it.
+1. Install Expo from App Store or Google Play Store if you don't have it already.

 2. Clone the repository to your your local machine with the following command:
 ```